kopp/baby_lotto/README.md

 Check out the [HTML version](https://kopp.github.io/baby_lotto/).

-See branch `gh-pages` for the code of html version.
+The source code for that page is in the `docs` directory.